 Many Ohioans are already taking advantage of the CCP program.
-For the 2016-2017 school year, over 68,000 students participated in CCP, saving their families more than $140 million in tuition costs.
+Since the six years of its inception, over 420,000 students participated in CCP, saving their families more than $883 million in tuition costs.
 More than 90 Ohio institutions of higher education participate in the CCP program, covering all regions of the state.

-If you’re interested in this program, start by meeting with a school counselor.
-Once your student’s college readiness is assessed, the counselor will help determine the best course of academic action.
+If you’re interested in this program, start by meeting with a school counselor to discuss the student’s graduation requirements, career interests, and college options.
 The next steps would be to talk to and then apply to the college or university from which your student would be taking classes.
 Students must take an assessment exam to determine college-readiness.
 The college adviser can provide information on the eligible classes available through CCP.
 Check the CCP website for deadlines and instructions.

-Your student will earn transcripted credit for his or her CCP classes, meaning the grade earned in each college course will be the grade that appears on his or her high school transcript.
+Your student will earn transcripted credit for passing his or her CCP classes, meaning that each course that is completed will show up on a college transcript as well as the student’s high school transcript.

 CCP students from public or non-public high schools who attend a public college are not required to pay for college course tuition, instructional tools, or supplies under any circumstances.
 Homeschooled students are responsible for providing their own instructional tools (books), but not tuition or course-required supplies.
-Homeschooled and non-public students must apply for CCP funding to pay for tuition.
+Homeschools and non-public students must apply for CCP funding to pay for tuition.
 Students choosing to attend a private college or university may be charged a small fee by that school.
-For more information, visit https://www.ohiohighered.org/ccp/faqs.
+For more information, visit CCP’s FAQ section.

-To learn more about how the CCP program can benefit students, here’s one family’s story of how CCP was used to offset the costs of their daughter’s postsecondary education.
+To learn more about how the CCP program can benefit students, check out the videos of students and schools talking about their experiences.

 Advanced Placement (AP) Classes

-If your student wants to study at a collegiate level while at high school, look into your school district’s AP classes.
+If your student wants to study at a collegiate level while at high school, look into any AP classes your school district offers.
 The courses available will vary by district and at each high school.

-These advanced classes give your student an advantage to potentially earn college credits while still meeting his or her high school graduation requirements.
+These advanced classes give your student an opportunity to potentially earn college credits while still meeting his or her high school graduation requirements.
 At the end of the course, your child will need to take the AP exam in order to receive college credits.
 A score of 3 or above will earn corresponding college credit at any of Ohio’s institutions of higher education.
 ODHE hosts an interactive website where you can look up what credit will be granted at each of Ohio’s colleges and universities.

 You (or your child) will have to pay to take the AP exam; however, if your student scores well on it, that expense should cost far less than paying for college tuition.